Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Sé de Lisboa (Lisbon Cathedral)

-Miradouro de Santa Luzia (Santa Luzia viewpoint)
+Miradouro de Santa Luzia (Santa Luzia Viewpoint)

-Miradouro das Portas do Sol (Sun Gate viewpoint)
+Miradouro das Portas do Sol (Sun Gate Viewpoint)

 Castelo de São Jorge (São Jorge Castle)